Borjamomo96/ESPADA/README.md

   - `'enable_sip'`: If `True`, allows the execution of the `sipar.py` module, which uses the external SIP software.
 Type `<bool>`.
   - `'sip_par_file'`: Path (including filename) to the file containing the parameters necessary to run SIP.
 Type `<str>`.

     **NOTE:** The implementation of a parameter file for SIP has been chosen for user convenience and to maintain ADPAlmaP's modular logic.
-If desired, arguments can be specified via the terminal using the command `-sarg|--sip-arguments <-command value>`.
+If desired, arguments can be specified via the terminal using the command `-sarg|--sip-arguments <-command value>`. <font color="red">¡Be careful!</font> after the SIP arguments you cannot include SoFiA parameters via -sop, these will be directly ignored.
     Example: `-sarg -c catalog.xml -i 0.15 -m`.

     **NOTE:** The argument `-c|--catalog` will only be necessary if the module responsible for running SoFiA is disabled; otherwise, this parameter will be ignored, and the newly obtained catalog from SoFiA will be used.